Why McDonald’s Corporation (MCD) Stock Could See Much Higher Prices Ahead

 Sponsored

-The stock witnessed a -1.13% loss in the last 1 month and extending the period to 3 months gives it a 7.07%, and is -1.13% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 0.90% over the week and 1.47% over the month.
+The stock witnessed a -1.04% loss in the last 1 month and extending the period to 3 months gives it a 5.17%, and is 0.13% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.26% over the week and 1.37% over the month.

 McDonald’s Corporation is expected to release its quarterly report on 01/26/2023.The EPS is expected to grow by 59.10% this year.